Last updated September 27th, 2023.

-Land (along with real estate in general) is one of the investments that you can physically touch and see with your own eyes.
+Land (along with real estate in general) is one of the investments you can physically touch and see with your own eyes.

 Not every investor cares about this sort of thing.
 Yet some people do and “physicality” remains an attribute that neither stocks or bonds possess.

-Once in a while, I’ll help a client who wants to buy land in Asia.
+Every so often, we’ll encounter an investor who wants to buy land in Asia.
 They will usually have their own reasons and won’t settle for anything else, insisting on physical land.

 I almost always end up advising land-loving clients that they should buy property in Malaysia.

 Not many countries in Asia allow foreigners to buy real estate – even condos and apartment buildings.
 China, India, and most other nations in the region ban foreigners from owning any type of property.

 A few countries such as Thailand and the Philippines allow condominium ownership with some limits.
 However, foreign ownership is truly rare when it comes to land.

 Malaysia is a beacon for land investors because of its simple-to-understand property laws and a general friendliness toward foreign buyers.
 They don’t have the greatest economy compared to the rest of Asia.
 But Malaysia’s additional, more-positive attributes help make up for that.

 Here are two main ways you can invest in Malaysia as a foreigner.
 Specifically, through buying either property or stocks.

 Buying Land, Houses, and Condos in Malaysia